July 18, 2023

 One of the defining features of the Gion Festival is the sight of intricately decorated floats known as Yama and hoko parading through the city streets.

 Each adornment on these floats embodies fine arts and traditional Japanese craftwork.
 Among these, the textiles stand out, incorporating Nishijin weaving, Persian rugs, and a vibrant assortment of international fabrics from China, Belgium, and India – all precious enough to be considered national cultural assets.
-With masterpieces from Kyoto’s top artists also gracing the floats, they are aptly referred to as “moving art museums.”
+With masterpieces from Kyoto’s top artists also gracing the floats, they are aptly called “moving art museums.”

 A particular spectacle is the ‘Tsujimawashi’, a thrilling maneuver to turn the floats, which can only move in straight lines, at intersections.
-This crucial turn, executed over planks of bamboo and accompanied by chants, while the 10-ton float is rotated 90 degrees, is an exhilarating scene teeming with energy.
+This crucial turn, executed over planks of bamboo and accompanied by chants while the 10-ton float is rotated 90 degrees, is an exhilarating scene with energy.

 The Eve of the Yama-hoko Parade: Emotional Yoiyama

 “Yoiyama” refers to the three days preceding the Yama-hoko parade.
 During this period, as the light of paper lanterns fills the city, you can admire the Yama-hoko floats up close.
-Additionally, an age-old tradition known as the “Byobu Matsuri” takes place in the old houses and long-established shops in the area.
+Additionally, an age-old tradition known as the “Byobu Matsuri” takes place in the area’s old houses and long-established shops.
 This custom involves showcasing precious art pieces owned by the houses, providing a unique opportunity for visitors to appreciate the meticulously preserved artworks and crafts.

 The True Stars of the Gion Festival: The Sacred Mikoshi Shrines